leftfieldlabs/drawbridge/README.md

 Run `vault local` from directory with content to test locally.
 Keep in mind this does not currently refresh code changes.
 You'll need to re-run the command to get latest changes from your code.

 ## Using VaultJS
-A JS library to enable communication to your Vault instance

-### Usage
 If you are using Vault, this is a tool to help you store data persistently in a rush.
 Think of Parse or Firebase, but exclusively for Vault.

 ### Notes